About The College

 Standards And Legislation

-Hearing instrument practitioners in B.C. are governed under the following:
+Hearing instrument practitioners in BC are governed under the following:

 as well as other provincial legislation applicable to health professionals.